 Expose your engineering potential with the Student Award.

-See how you stack up against tomorrow’s engineering leaders by entering the Student Award to be into win $1,500 cash and tickets to the annual ACE New Zealand conference and Awards Gala Dinner in Auckland 2020.
+See how you stack up against tomorrow’s engineering leaders by entering the Student Award to be into win $1,500 cash.

 You are about to start your exciting career in engineering.
 Whether supervising a busy workshop, undertaking research, designing buildings or building bridges, the work will be technically interesting, intellectually challenging and immensely varied.
 Engineering consultancy involves business management, entrepreneurship and client care.

 Who can enter

 Entry is open to students who:

 - are in their final year of the Washington Accord Bachelor of Engineering, and